Neighbourhood police centre: Organisation

 Initial roll-out plans for the NPCs entailed the creation of six Regional Commands, which are to replace the existing seven Land Divisions.
 The Regional Commands of East, North, North East, and West, were aligned to the URA's planning regions, with the exception of the Central Region which will be served by two Commands, namely Central East and Central West.

 This plan was, however, abolished, and the Land Division system retained, although one of them, Geylang Police Division, was closed and absorbed into Ang Mo Kio and Bedok divisions in December 2000.
 New NPCs were thus organised within the existing Land Divisional structure, with only minor adjustments to division borders.
 As a result, some Divisions are much larger than others in terms of number of NPCs under their command, with Ang Mo Kio Police Division having nine NPCs while Central Police Division has three.

 NPCs differ from NPPs, in that the former have boundaries broadly aligned with that of their respective Development Guide Plans (or planning areas) drawn up by the Urban Redevelopment Authority, as opposed to the later which was based on electoral divisions.
 NPC boundaries are permanent, while NPP boundaries may change each election should there be a review of electoral boundaries.
 Planning areas with higher demographies may have two NPCs, namely in Ang Mo Kio, Bedok, Bukit Merah, Jurong West and Yishun, while smaller planning areas may be combined and served by a single NPC, such as in the Central Area.

 Each NPC is headed by a Commanding Officer (CO), with the assistance of an Operations Officer (OO).
 The pool of officers in the NPC, known as neighbourhood police centre officers (NPCOs) are grouped into four Teams, each headed by a Team Leader (TL) and assisted by a Deputy Team Leader (DTL).
 The CO and OO are Senior police officer positions.

 In 2013, it was reported that 21 NPCs have begun to use social media to get public assistance in solving crimes in their local areas.

-Reception

-The NPC system is considered to be a success, and Singapore has one of the lowest crime rates in the world.